03

 Variations

 Finally, variations are a way to see how I've taken a particular technique and experimented with it in different ways.
-These related sketches are a great way to see just how much variety you can get out of a single technique.
-Here in this example, are all of the sketches that follow the Fractal technique, so while these are similar in theme, they all have unique little nuances and twists.
+These related shaders are a great way to see just how much variety you can get out of a single technique.
+Here in this example, are all of the shaders that follow the Fractal technique, so while these are similar in theme, they all have unique little nuances and twists.

 A screenshot of a sketch's variations